conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 2. Then the feedstock CI job makes an API call to our admin webservices server with its secret token and some information about the package it is trying to upload.
 3. The webservices server validates the secret token, the integrity of the package, and that the package is allowed for the given feedstock.
+As a part of the validation process, the package is copied from `cf-staging` to a secured, intermediate staging channel, `cf-post-staging`.
+   This step prevents changes to the package while it is being validated.
-4. If all of the validation passes, the package is then copied to the `conda-forge` channel.
+4. If all of the validation passes, the package is then copied from `cf-post-staging` to the `conda-forge` channel.

 There are two scenarios we consider: